virtualsecureplatform/homfa/README.md

 ## On the Artifact Submitted to CAV'22

-If you would like to obtain the artifact we submitted to CAV'22 (34th International Conference on Computer Aided Verification), plaese visit [here](https://doi.org/10.5281/zenodo.6558657) (faster mirrors: [Backblaze B2 us-west](https://anqou-share.s3.us-west-000.backblazeb2.com/homfa_cav22_1.zip) and [Scaleway pl-waw](https://anqou-share.s3.pl-waw.scw.cloud/homfa_cav22_1.zip)).
-This GitHub repository is used for our development and is not fully documented, while the artifact has a detailed README and a Docker image.
-You can also pull the Docker image by `docker pull anqou/homfa:cav22`.
+The artifact we submitted to CAV'22 (34th International Conference on Computer Aided Verification) is uploaded [here](https://doi.org/10.5281/zenodo.6558657) (faster mirrors: [Backblaze B2 us-west](https://anqou-share.s3.us-west-000.backblazeb2.com/homfa_cav22_1.zip) and [Scaleway pl-waw](https://anqou-share.s3.pl-waw.scw.cloud/homfa_cav22_1.zip)).
+It contains a detailed [README](https://github.com/virtualsecureplatform/homfa-cav22/blob/master/artifact-evaluation/zip/README.md) and a Docker image to run HomFA.
+The Docker image can also be downloaded from DockerHub and run like the following:

+- `docker pull anqou/homfa:cav22`
+- `docker run -it -v $PWD/log:/log anqou/homfa:cav22`
+- Follow the instructions written [here](https://github.com/virtualsecureplatform/homfa-cav22/blob/master/artifact-evaluation/zip/README.md#how-to-replicate-the-results-in-the-paper).

 You may also find [this repo](https://github.com/virtualsecureplatform/homfa-cav22) interesting, which is used to generate our artifact.

 ## Build and Run